The Heard House (1795-1800)

 About us

 The Ipswich Museum was originally founded in 1890 as the Ipswich Historical Society.
-Today, our collection reflects more than 100 years of acquisition and preservation by these early visionaries.
-We continue to honor the original mission of the society to preserve Ipswich’s social, cultural, and architectural history – with the goal of making these treasures more accessible, more relevant, and more connected to our day-to-day lives.
+Today, our collection reflects over 100 years of acquisition and preservation by these early visionaries.
+We continue to honor the original mission of the society to preserve Ipswich’s social, cultural, and architectural history and to make these treasures more accessible, relevant, and connected to our day-to-day lives.

 Interior view of the Heard House